 First things first, do your research and find a stylist who’s skilled in doing vivid colors.
 Consult with them and be open-minded.

-Hair artist Lauren Eliana of Cranston, RI suggests being patient with the journey.
+Hair artist Lauren Eliana of Cranston, RI, suggests patience with the journey.

 “There’s a lot of chemistry and tedious steps involved to create colors like this.
 It can take multiple sessions, depending on your existing canvas,” Eliana explains.

 Vivid colors require higher maintenance than sun-kissed balayage.
 So, be sure you stick to the aftercare recommendations that your stylist provided.

 “Come back to the salon every six weeks to refresh the purple, then every 12+ weeks to refresh the balayage,” Eliana suggests.

 Otherwise, you can choose a more vibrant purple shade to enjoy the fade-out process.

 And these are additional maintenance tips from Eliana: